 - Abnormal foot arch or biomechanics

 People who have flat feet or high arches can sometimes have ankle pain due to the biomechanical changes in their feet.
 Not only does it change the way your arch looks, but it changes the way the muscles work and the stresses put on them.
-This in turn can change the way you walk and mobilise.
-A bio-analysis can help to establish weather or not your ankle pain is related to the arches in your feet and weather a custom orthotic could help reduce your ankle pain.
+This, in turn, can change the way you walk and mobilise.
+A bio-analysis can help to establish whether or not your ankle pain is related to the arches in your feet and weather a custom orthotic could help reduce your ankle pain.

-If you suffer with ankle pain or think one of the above issues relates to you, book in to see one of our Podiatrist or Physiotherapist for a consultation.
+If you suffer from ankle pain or think one of the above issues relates to you, book in to see one of our Podiatrist or Physiotherapist for a consultation.